dbierer/php-iii-jan-2019/README.md

 * Q: FAQ on Docker?
 * A: See: https://stackoverflow.com/questions/tagged/docker-image?sort=votes&pageSize=50

-* Q: After the PHP 7.3 installation, how to change it back?
-* A:

 * Q: What is meant by "interned_strings_buffer" ?
 (OpCache)
 * A: See: https://stackoverflow.com/questions/27300219/zend-opcache-performance-settings-vs-default-settings